 Are you looking for any of the below queries?

-Inequality PDF Set 1
+Inequality Questions PDF

 Inequalities denote the relative size of two values.
 It is not only about equals in Maths, sometimes something is greater or less than.